Sound-Rec-Ed - Sound Recorder & Editor

 How to Use Sound-Editor:

 1. Click the Open File button to select a sound-file to edit.
 (Alternatively, if you invoke SoundEdit from a text-window, you can specify the sound file on command-line.)
-Presently, this sound-editor can only edit WAV files.
+This sound-editor can edit WAV, OGG, and MP3 files.

 The Volume versus Time profile will appear on the graph.
 This is helpful in visually identifying sections of the recording.
 The four buttons to the right of the graph enable you to view the volume profile in various units.
 More about these below.